Photo credit: Aisha Ife

 Artist Bio

 Adulphina Imuede was born on October 25th in Auchi, Edo State, Nigeria.
-During her early childhood, her family relocated to Lagos due to her father’s service in the Nigerian army.
+During her early childhood, her family relocated to Lagos because her father was serving in the Nigerian army.
 Growing up in a disciplined military household, she turned to drawing as a way to express emotions and desires that were often unspoken.

 Adulphina’s work explores themes of healing, femininity, memory, and identity.
 She creates dreamlike figurative works that convey fragility and strength.